microsoft/PQCrypto-SIDH/README.md

 * [`src folder`](src/): C and header files.
 Public APIs can be found in [`P503_api.h`](src/P503/P503_api.h) and [`P751_api.h`](src/P751/P751_api.h).
 * [`Optimized x64 implementation for p503`](src/P503/AMD64/): optimized implementation of the field arithmetic over the prime p503 for x64 platforms.
 * [`Optimized x64 implementation for p751`](src/P751/AMD64/): optimized implementation of the field arithmetic over the prime p751 for x64 platforms.
+* [`Optimized ARMv8 implementation for p503`](src/P503/ARM64/): optimized implementation of the field arithmetic over the prime p503 for 64-bit ARMv8 platforms.
-* [`Optimized ARMv8 implementation for p751`](src/P751/ARM64/): optimized implementation of the field arithmetic over the prime p751 for ARMv8 platforms.
+* [`Optimized ARMv8 implementation for p751`](src/P751/ARM64/): optimized implementation of the field arithmetic over the prime p751 for 64-bit ARMv8 platforms.
 * [`Generic implementation for p503`](src/P503/generic/): implementation of the field arithmetic over the prime p503 in portable C.
 * [`Generic implementation for p751`](src/P751/generic/): implementation of the field arithmetic over the prime p751 in portable C.
 * [`random folder`](src/random/): randombytes function using the system random number generator.